Lord Blyton Primary

 · Enabling children to use a calculation strategy or method that they couldn’t do without help, by using any of the above or other resources as required.

 Standard resources, such as number lines, multi-link cubes, Dienes, hundred squares and counters are located within individual classrooms.
 Resources within individual classes are accessible to all children who should be encouraged to be responsible for their use.
 An interactive teaching tool for the purpose of modelling strategies is available to all teachers as part of the Power Maths scheme.
 Resources to support teachers’ own professional development and understanding of new approaches as part of a mastery approach are available on the Power Maths ‘activelearn’ platform.
 As well as overviews of learning, these include short videos which demonstrate new methods to ensure accuracy.
 The school is also a White Rose Maths Premium member, which provides access to additional related resources and reference materials that teachers can use in, as well as to inform, their lessons.
-The subject leader attends regular training through the local borough and through the Local Leaders of Maths Education (LLME) network and signposts new resources, including those published by the National Centre for Excellence in the Teaching of Mathematics (NCETM), for use in specific areas of maths.
-High quality textbooks (as well as an online version) and practice books, approved by the DfE, as part of the national approach to teaching for mastery are used across the school.
+The subject leader attends regular training through the local authority and through the Great North Maths Hub and signposts new resources, including those published by the National Centre for Excellence in the Teaching of Mathematics (NCETM), for use in specific areas of maths.
+High quality Power Maths textbooks (as well as an online version) and the closely aligned White Rose resources (approved by the DfE, as part of the national approach to teaching for mastery) are used across the school.

 Teachers are encouraged to use the school grounds as an outdoor classroom where this will provide more purpose and context to the learning, for example, when teaching length, area or perimeter.